Leicester Lodge of Research

 ‘Freemasons in the Transatlantic World’

 Some 180 delegates attended an outstanding QC Conference at the George Washington Masonic National Memorial in Alexandria, Virginia, in September 2018.
 The Conference included over twenty papers delivered over two and a half days, together with a demonstration Universal Lodge and wide-ranging open debates.
 The Conference Brochure gives a picture of the day-time events, albeit not of the evenings in Alexandria and our conference dinner at Theismann’s!

 Conference Reports can be read in Philalethes and Freemasonry Today.

 Our thanks to those involved, especially Ric Berman, James Campbell, Jon Shelton, Susan Sommers, Mark Tabbert, Tyler Vanice, and all our speakers.
 And to the teams at GWMNM, MACAL and MESH for their generous support.

-The Conference proceedings Freemasons in the Transatlantic World – comprising the papers delivered at the Conference, are available to buy here.
+The Conference proceedings Freemasons on the Frontier – comprising the papers delivered at the Conference, is available to buy here.

 The Conference Papers include: